-Stage 1 of the project is now complete and includes:
+Stage 1 of the project was complete in early 2021 and included:

 - Removal of crossing infrastructure, which includes boom gates and lights.